 - Marketing: lead generation, brand awareness, social shares, web traffic

-- Product & Engineering: Thought leadership
+- Product & Engineering: Thought leadership, product awareness

 Generally, employees who regularly communicate with people outside the organization are the ones who will drive the greatest results.

 On average and given the nature of their roles (e.g., the requirement to network with people outside of their organization), sales, marketing, and management are going to have the largest professional networks and can drive the most bottom-line results.

 How do they drive results?

 A brand ambassador drives results through their communications, either publicly (e.g., through social media) or privately through email, messaging phone, and other one-to-one channels.